Ravensworth: Demography

-Economy

-Ravensworth Nurseries (trading as "Bradbrook & Hannah") was one of Yorkshire's most successful horticultural businesses.
-Founded in 1966, it supplied garden centres and retailers across the United Kingdom as well as its own on-site sales.
-The world's largest hanging basket was established onsite in 1996.
-The basket weighed five tons, was 23 feet across and 9 feet high and contained 1,000 plants of 100 different varieties.
-By 2006, the business had a £1.8 million annual turnover, six acres of glasshouses and employed around 35 people.
-Ravensworth Nurseries closed in 2023.

 Amenities

 Ravensworth contains a Church of England primary school which had 68 pupils in 2010 and a village hall.
 The village has a public house called The Bay Horse Inn, and a 5-acre caravan park.
 The "broad [and] pleasant" village green is substantial, at 17 acres, and most of the one hundred or so dwellings in the village are situated around it.
 The green hosts the stone base of a 15th-century cross or obelisk.
-There was previously village quoits club that operated during the summer, however this is currently in abeyance.
+The village quoits club is currently in abeyance.
 The area falls within the television reception area of ITV Tyne Tees.
 Newspaper coverage is provided by the Darlington-based Northern Echo, which has a North Yorkshire edition, and the Teesdale Mercury based in Barnard Castle.
 Water is supplied by Yorkshire Water.
 The water is the area is classified as hard, owing to the large amount of limestone in the area, and derives from a spring/borehole source.
 The village is within the boundaries of the annual fox hunting event, the Zetland Hunt.